orrc/git-webhook-proxy/README.md

 Limitations
 -----------
-Currently, only GET requests, in the form `/git/notifyCommit?url=<repo_uri>` are processed.
+Currently, only requests with the exact path of `/git/notifyCommit?url=<repo_uri>` or `/github-webhook/` are processed.

-This is the standard URL format used by the Git plugin for Jenkins, making this tool a drop-in replacement if you use Jenkins.
+These are the standard URL formats used by the Git and GitHub plugins for Jenkins respectively, making this tool a drop-in replacement if you use Jenkins.

-POST requests (e.g. as "regular" GitHub webhooks use) are not yet supported.
+In the future, this will be more flexible.

 Licence
 -------